trinker/sentimentr/README.md

 The Equation
 ============

-The equation used by the algorithm to assign value to polarity of each sentence fist utilizes the sentiment dictionary (Hu and Liu, [2004](http://www.cs.uic.edu/~liub/publications/kdd04-revSummary.pdf)) to tag polarized words.
+The equation below describes the augmented dictionary method of **sentimentr** that may give better results than a simple lookup dictionary approach that does not consider valence shifters.
+The equation used by the algorithm to assign value to polarity of each sentence fist utilizes the a sentiment dictionary (e.g., Hu and Liu, [2004](http://www.cs.uic.edu/~liub/publications/kdd04-revSummary.pdf)) to tag polarized words.
 Each paragraph (*p*<sub>*i*</sub> = {*s*<sub>1</sub>, *s*<sub>2</sub>, ..., *s*<sub>*n*</sub>})